 Valerie is a Rockland native and has been a Nyack resident since 2006.
 She holds an MS in Special Education and has been working as a special educator in a variety of settings for twenty plus years.
 Valerie currently provides special intruction services and suppoort to families and children of the birth-5 population.
 She resides in South Nyack with her husband and two children.

-Melissa Curley is a Nyack, NY resident who lives across from Memorial Park with her husband, Paul, and family.
-Currently, she is on the board of the Upper Nyack Elementary School PTA as communications secretary, a member of the Parks Commission and volunteers with the Nyack Chamber of Commerce for special events.
-She also has served in the past as a board member of the Pascack Valley Chamber of Commerce in Westwood, NJ.
-Melissa works as an editor at Happi, a trade magazine that covers the household and personal products industry, and also is a freelance contributor to The Journal News/lohud.com covering new business and real estate.
-A globally published journalist for over 20 years, her articles have appeared in The New York Times, Time Out New York, Mixmag and The Record.
+Melissa Curley is an Upper Nyack, NY resident who has served on the board of the Upper Nyack Elementary School PTA as communications secretary, the Nyack Parks Commission and has volunteered with the Nyack Chamber of Commerce for special events.
+She also has participated in the past as a board member of the Pascack Valley Chamber of Commerce in Westwood, NJ.
+Melissa works as an editor at Happi, a magazine that covers the household and personal products industry, and also is a freelance contributor to The Journal News covering new business and real estate.
+A globally published journalist for over 20 years, her articles have appeared in The New York Times, Time Out New York and The Record.
 Her career also includes public relations experience at Spin Magazine and HarperCollins Book Publishers.
-She is a 1997 graduate from the University of Delaware with a BA in English and a concentration in journalism.

 Nancy Taggart is a new resident to Nyack, having moved from Washington DC to Nyack in the summer of 2017.
 She has twenty years of experience directing and managing international education, youth workforce, and gender programs in Africa and the Middle East.
 Ms. Taggart is currently a Sr. Youth and Workforce Advisor in the Education Office at USAID in Washington DC.
 Throughout her career, Ms. Taggart has led youth and workforce programs for several international non-government organizations and has authored research on the topics of gender, technology and workforce.
 She holds an MA from Columbia University’s School of International and Public Affairs and a BA in History from Northwestern University.